RohithPerumalla/rohithperumalla.github.io/README.md

 CSS files: Bootstrap + files derived from Roman Kirichik's Rhythm Project and modified by Rohith Perumalla

 JS & rs-plugin files: from Roman Kirichik's Rhythm Project

+ALL PHOTOGRAPHY WAS TAKEN AND EDITED BY ROHITH PERUMALLA